Looking for an Online Therapist for Treating Agoraphobia via Skype?

 Online psychotherapist for treating agoraphobia

-Agoraphobia is characterized by intense anxiety reactions and panic attacks related to a change of physical location, such as leaving home or going into a public place like a mall or cinema or restaurant and movement into situations that trigger intense anxiety, often with panic attacks.
+Agoraphobia is best described as a fear of not being able to return to a “safe zone” like your house and is characterized by intense anxiety reactions and panic attacks related to a change of physical location, such as leaving home or going into a public place like a mall or cinema or restaurant and other situations that trigger intense anxiety, often accompanied by panic attacks.

 There is typically a very strong sense of not being safe away from a “secure zone” such as your home.
 In its extreme form the agoraphobic becomes confined to their home and cannot leave the security of their house; they become house-bound.